-APPENDIX IX: Fees

-Description Fee Notes Church and/or Adoration Chapel TBD Needs Pastor Approval Parish Center, Classrooms, Gym Stipend Mass Intentions \$15 per weekday mass \$20 per weekend mass 3 masses per family, per year.
-1 weekend mass only Priest Honorarium It is appropriate to provide an individual honorarium for each Priest participating in a sacrament or event Deacon It is appropriate to provide an in honorarium honorarium for each Deacon par in a sacrament or event Funeral \$400 \$50 Livestream (Main Sanctuary) Parishioner or Non-Parishioner Wedding \$700 \$1000 Parishioner Non-Parishioner Convalidation A) \$700 B) \$400 C) \$250 A) Within the Mass, with music (treated similar to first-time wedding) B) Outside the Mass, with music (with Chase, Sanctuary or Holy Family Chapel) C) Outside the Mass, no music (simple convalidation, Holy Family Chapel) Marriage Prep Only \$250
+APPENDIX IX: Fees Description Fee Notes Church and/or Adoration Chapel \$250 Needs Pastor Approval Parish Center w.
+Kitchen w./out Kitchen \$500 full day/\$250 half day \$400 full day/\$200 half day Full day is 4 hours or more.
+Half day is 4 hours or less.
+St. Gregory Classroom \$300 full day \$150 half day \$100 partial day Full day is 4 hours or more.
+Half day is 4 hours or less.
+Full day is 4 hours or more.
+Partial day is 2 hours or less.
+Kitchen usage is available with coordination with Facility Staff only.
+St. Barnabas/St. Francis \$200 full day \$100 half day \$75 partial day Full day is 4 hours or more.
+Half day is 4 hours or less.
+Full day is 4 hours or more.
+Partial day is 2 hours or less.
+Kitchen usage is available with coordination with Facility Staff only.
+Gym Stipend Facility use fees will be determined on a case- by-case basis.
+It is appropriate to include a stipend to offset the costs of maintenance, wear & tear, electricity, set-up and break down, etc. Mass Intentions \$15 per weekday mass \$20 per weekend mass 3 masses per family, per year.
+1 weekend mass only Priest Honorarium It is appropriate to provide an individual honorarium for each Priest participating in a sacrament or event Deacon Honorarium It is appropriate to provide an individual honorarium for each Deacon participating in a sacrament or event Funeral \$400 \$50 Livestream (Main Sanctuary) Parishioner or Non-Parishioner Wedding \$700 \$1000 Parishioner Non-Parishioner Convalidation A) \$700 B) \$400 C) \$250 A) Within the Mass, with music (treated similar to first-time wedding) B) Outside the Mass, with music (with Chase, Sanctuary or Holy Family Chapel) C) Outside the Mass, no music (simple convalidation, Holy Family Chapel) Marriage Prep Only \$250

-^{}Honorarium - The services of a Priest or Deacon is free.
+Honorarium - The services of a Priest or Deacon is free.
 However, it is customary to offer an honorarium as a personal gift.
 No specific amount is suggested.
 When determining the honorarium, you may want to consider the time they devote to planning, participation in pre-event meetings, materials to be used during the event, rehearsal time, actual event, and homily preparation (if applicable).